Cloudcentric-io/azr-storagetable-backup/README.md

 ## Access permissions

 Azure Automation account uses managed identity, by default having the contributor role assigned on a subscription level during creation.
-If you would like to have least privileged access applied, and you should definitelly do, use the IAM RBAC permissions assigned as follows:
+If you would like to have least privileged access applied, and you should definitelly do, use the IAM RBAC permissions assigned as follows to the service principal:

 1. Source Storage Account - Storage Account Contributor Role.
 2. Target Storage Account - Storage Account Contributor Role.